LazyRacc00n/NetworkAnalysis_3Assignment/README.md

 <td> <img src="./images/Facebook_R_greater_1/gif/anim.gif"/> </td>
 </tr></table>

+All the curves are characterized by a long tail, mainly because of the small probability *q*.
 Comparing these experiments with the previous of the Karate Club network, we can say that the trend of the curves, for the 3 R cases, is quite similar.
 Also here the number of iterations required in reaching the convergence, decrease with higher R. A clearly visible fact, is that, different network structures can be more or less conductive to the spread of a diseases.
 In fact, in the case of Karate Club, even with R < 1, the peak of the contagions is reached with the 90% of the population infected, and with R = 1, all the population meet the disease.
 Instead, with the bigger network, with R < 1, and R = 1, it is reached respectively the 60% and the 65% of the population infected.
 Hence, this shows how a different network structure greatly affects how, and how much, the disease is spread among people.
 Also in the worst case, R > 1, with a R large enough ( more or less 2.1 ), we have a fast increase of the contagions, reaching quickly the peak, but the disease does not succeed in affecting the entire population, arriving to infect, at most, just over 80% of the population, and also this fact is due to the network structure.